 Though we don’t know the exact cause for SAD, experts believe it’s related to hormonal changes in the brain.
 The reduced sunlight of fall and winter can cause a drop in serotonin, a brain chemical that affects your mood.
 Melatonin levels can drop too, also affecting your mood and sleep.

-SAD is more common in women and usually starts in young adulthood.
+SAD is more common in women, people who have a family history of depression and SAD and those who have depression or bipolar disorder and usually starts in young adulthood.
 Because it’s related to the lack of sunlight in the winter, SAD is also diagnosed more in countries that have less sunshine during winter months.

 How is SAD Treated?